chr1st0scli/RainLisp/RainLisp/Docs/quick-start/pairs.md

 -> *(1 .
 2)*

-As you can see, the string representation of a pair is the first value, followed by a dot, followed by the second value and all surrounded with parentheses.
+As you can see, the string representation of a pair is the first value, followed by a dot, followed by the second value and having all surrounded with parentheses.

 The above pair looks something like that in memory.

 ![simple-pair](img/simple-pair.png)

-It consists of two values (boxes), each containing a pointer to its actual value; `1` and `2` respectively.
+It consists of two values (boxes), each containing a pointer to another value; `1` and `2` respectively.

 We can also mix pairs together.